Imdad-Rakib/Time_Tracker_Client/README.md

 **Note:** Account creation is required for full site navigation.

 **Issue:** Due to free deployment the server spins down with inactivity.
 Thus you may get a late response when you just visit the site and make the first request.
-In such cases, simply wait for a minute for the server to get activated.
+In such case, simply wait for a minute for the server to get activated.
 Once the server gets activated, you will see the response and the issue will not persist for further requests.

 ## Tools
 1. React.js for client side